BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_07.md

 !img("zcell_58.jpg")

 Talk to Noel once more and you'll be taken to the base of the tree.
-That's it for this quest right now... we'll finish it up later.
+That's it for this quest right now: we'll finish it up later.
 Return to the Nightclub!

 ## Mirage Tower Mirages